 Binge Eating Disorder

-According to the National Institutes of Health, those with binge eating conditions tend to have more substance abuse issues than those with other eating disorders.
 Binge eating occurs when a person eats a large amount of food in a short period of time.
 The person may feel a loss of control during this time.
-People with this eating disorder do not typically purge their food, so symptoms may consist of a patient being overweight, depressed, or secretive of their food habits.
+People with this eating disorder do not typically purge their food, so a person with this disorder may be overweight, depressed or secretive of their food habits.

 Dual Diagnosis Treatment for Eating Disorders and Substance Abuse

-Each of these conditions may be treated best in an inpatient facility that is trained to deal with eating disorders and substance abuse problems.
-Substance abuse, like alcoholism or drug addictions, can make symptoms of eating disorders worse, so patients will likely need to go through detoxification before the rehabilitation aspect of the program begins.
+Each of these conditions may be treated best in an inpatient facility that is trained to deal with eating disorders and substance abuse.
+Substance abuse, like alcoholism or drug addictions, can make symptoms of eating disorders worse, so addicted individuals will likely need to go through detoxification before the rehabilitation aspect of the program begins.

-Inpatient programs allow patients to be seen by medical providers 24 hours a day, so any problems can be treated as they arise.
-This is good for those with eating disorders, as the staff will be better able to control what foods a person eats, when someone eats, and the side effects related to withdrawal symptoms.
+Inpatient programs allow the individual to be seen by medical providers 24 hours a day, so any problems can be treated as they arise.
+This is good for those with eating disorders, as the staff will be better able to monitor what foods a person eats and when someone eats, as well as the side effects related to withdrawal symptoms from drugs or alcohol.

-After detoxification, patients may work with therapists who can help manage the eating disorder.
-Some therapies that may be tried include talk therapy, group therapy, and cognitive behavioral therapy.
+After detoxification, you may work with therapists who can help you your eating disorder.
+Therapists may offer cognitive behavioral therapy performed in an individual or group therapy setting.
 Cognitive behavioral therapy trains a person to respond to stress or anxiety in different ways, making it easier to avoid eating improperly.
 This is done by understanding the connections between thoughts, feelings, beliefs and behaviors.